gamblevore/speedie/Documentation/Errors.md

         if !stderr.ok
             beep "An error occured during conversion:\n\n" + stderr.render

 This command "`beep`" would open up an alert-window and beep with the message passed.
 The "`using errorlist.new`" thing, would "contain" any errors from contaminating the rest of the program, which in this example we don't want.
+It does this by:

+* creating a new clean `stderr`, which has no errors inside, so you can be sure stderr.ok is true
-It does this by creating a new `stderr`... saving the old one, then replacing the old `stderr` after our job is done.
-You could do it manually but thats kind of ugly.
+* saving the old stderr
+* putting the old `stderr` back, after our job is done

+You could do it manually but thats messy.

     || old = stderr
     stderr = errorlist.new